ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Method

-According to the above analysis, the fixed window function and hyperparameter (i.e. radius) hurt the applicability of classification based oriented object detectors to some extent.
-In this section, we will solve the above issues from the perspective of the encoding form.
+According to the above analysis, the fixed window function and hyperparameter (i.e. radius) hurt the applicability of classification-based oriented object detectors to some extent.
+In this subsection, we will address the aforementioned issues from the perspective of the encoding form.

 Considering that SkewIoU can dynamically reflect the correlation among adjacent angles of different objects, we design an Aspect Ratio aware Circle Smooth Label (AR-CSL) technique to obtain a more reasonable angle prediction, using the SkewIoU instead of a fixed window function to smooth the label.
-Specifically, we calculate the SkewIoU of the bounding boxes under each angle deviation according to Eq.~\ref{eq:skewiou}, and take the calculated value as the label of the current angle category bin.
+Specifically, we calculate the SkewIoU of the bounding boxes under each angle deviation according to Eq.~\ref{eq:skewiou}, and take the calculated values as the label of the current angle category bin.

-Then, we standardize the SkewIoU values by maximum and minimum normalization method, as shown in follows:
+Then, we normalize the SkewIoU values by maximum and minimum normalization method, shown as follows: